[Picea glauca ‘Densata’]

 • Black Hills Spruce Sizes and Availability:

---- Black Hills Spruce plug seedlings [now shipping]
+--- Black Hills Spruce plug seedlings [pre-order now for Spring 2019]

---- Black Hills Spruce plug transplants [available in Fall 2019]
+--- Black Hills Spruce plug transplants [sold out till Fall 2019]

---- Black Hills Spruce conservation grade plug transplants [available in Fall 2019]
+--- Black Hills Spruce conservation grade plug transplants [sold out till Fall 2019]

 • Comparable alternative species: Black Spruce, Colorado Blue Spruce, Meyers Spruce, Norway Spruce, Serbian Spruce and White Spruce.
 Confused about species?
 Check out our Evergreen Tree Buyers Guide